Janice Biala: Early life and education

 In 1903 Biala was born in Biała Podlaska, a small city in the Kingdom of Poland with an important Imperial Russian garrison.
 Her birth name was Schenehaia Tworkovska.
 She immigrated to New York in 1913, arriving with her mother, Esther, and brother, Yakov (Jacob).
-Her father, Hyman Tworkovsky, was a tailor who had emigrated New York earlier.
-Biala's parents changed their surname to Bernstein because a relative whom they listed as sponsor on their immigration documents bore that name.Jack Tworkov said that the Bernstein relative was one of his father's brothers but he did not explain how the brother, if her were a Tworkovsky, came to be called Bernstein, and the identity of this person has not been established.(See the Chronology section of the Jack Tworkov web site.)
+Her father, Hyman Tworkovsky, was a tailor who had emigrated to New York earlier.
+Biala's parents changed their surname to Bernstein because a relative whom they listed as sponsor on their immigration documents bore that name.
 The family also Americanized its forenames.
 Biala, whose Hebrew name was Schenehaia, became Janice and Yakov became Jack.
 Jack would later change his surname to a simplified form of the original family name and, using that name, Jack Tworkov, would establish himself as a highly regarded painter of the New York School.
 Following her brother's lead, Janice Bernstein became Janice Tworkov and, in 1929, was naturalized as a U.S. citizen with that name.